|Brad Cole graciously allowed the use this picture of him from two weeks ago in his 30+ year old L.L. Bean version.|

 |On the left is a 35 year old cuff from the original; in the middle is how the current version looks new; on the right is how the current version looks after some use.|

 |The current version (on right) also has a significant exposed seam.|

 |Old Cuff; Old Dog.|

 Finally, in this age of the Internet, people who love the European sweaters don’t have to rely any more solely on the US importer L.L.
 Bean.
-While I have not tried these, here are some other potential sources of "Norwegian" sweaters.
+Here are some other potential sources of "Norwegian" sweaters.